The Sloan Ph.D. Network in Materials Science & Engineering and Bioengineering: A Sloan Scholars Program

 Associate Professor Luz Martínez-Miranda (Sloan Scholars Program Co-Director) is one of MSE's undergraduate program advisors, a Sloan Scholars advisor, an affiliate professor of the Graduate Program in Bioengineering, and an APS Fellow.
 She also participates in the university's Materials Science and Research Engineering Center's Research Experience for Undergraduates program (MRSEC REU).
 Her research includes liquid crystals for biological studies and general engineering applications, the interaction of liquid crystal with nanoscale materials, and X-ray scattering techniques of liquid crystal and other materials.
 Outside of the university she has been active with the Society for the Advancement of Chicanos and Native Americans in Science the National Society for Hispanic Physicists.

 Robert E. Fischell Distinguished Professor William E. Bentley is the Chair of the Fischell Department of Bioengineering and a Fellow of the American Academy of Microbiology, American Association for the Advancement of Science, and American Institute for Medical and Biological Engineering.
-He is an affiliate professor of the Department of Chemical & Biomolecular Engineering.
+He is an affiliate professor of the Department of Chemical and Biomolecular Engineering, a member of the Maryland Biochip Collaborative, and jointly appointed to the Institute for Bioscience and Biotechnology Research.
 His research interests include biomolecular and metabolic engineering, cell-to-cell communication, heterologous protein expression, and device/bio interfaces.